liunian-Jay/Simple-AgenticRAG-RL/README.md

 - Integration of other search engines

 ## Acknowledge
 The project is inspired by [simple_GRPO](https://github.com/lsdefine/simple_GRPO) and [Search-R1](https://github.com/PeterGriffinJin/Search-R1).
-We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.
+Thanks for their contributions to open-source research and development.

-Thanks for your interest in our work!